Writing a condolence message can be tough. What should you say? Or not say? How do you strike the right tone?

-Bible condolence messages
+Biblical condolence messages

 What does the Bible say about loss?
 Or about memories?
 What does God say about difficult times?
 The scriptures below will shed some light on those questions.

 Short and sincere condolences are sometimes necessary in situations where space is limited, for example on a note attached to a floral bouquet.
-In such cases, every word counts, and finding just the right word or words matters deeply.
-In any case, your words of sorrow will be comforting, regardless of what words you use.
-Below are some examples.

 - Condolences to you and your family.